hanlunj/coevolution/README.md

 ### Training and Using SPM

-Code for training and applying the SPM is available in the `spm/` directory.
+Code for training and applying the SPM is available in `spm/`.
 Training data and pre-trained model weights can be downloaded from the [Zenodo repository]() and placed under `spm/data/` and `spm/models/`.

 An example of running the training script and using the trained model for prediction can be found in `spm/example/`.